Naloxone Training for Schools

 Rising Rates of Overdose

-In 2020, more than 7,000 adolescents and young adults aged 15-24 died as a result of drug overdose, a 49% increase over the prior year.
+In 2021, nearly 7,500 adolescents and young adults aged 15-24 died as a result of drug overdose, a 55% since 2019.
 The majority (84%) of these deaths were caused by opioids, which include prescription pain medication and illicit opioids such as heroin and fentanyl.

 Fentanyl, is the primary driver of the overdose health crisis and has been found in other drugs like cocaine, methamphetamine, and counterfeit pills.